SheetJS/docs.sheetjs.com/docz/docs/03-demos/07-headless.md

 This demo focuses on exporting table data to a workbook.
-Headless browsers do not generally support passing objects between the browser context and the automation script, so the file data must be generated in the browser context and sent back to the automation script for saving in the filesystem.
+Headless browsers do not generally support passing objects between the browser context and the automation script, so the file data must be generated in the browser context and sent back to the automation script for saving in the file system.
 Steps:

-1) Launch the headless browser and load the target webpage.
+1) Launch the headless browser and load the target site.

 2) Add the standalone SheetJS build to the page in a `SCRIPT` tag.